 Research into Candida biofilms is relatively new so our understanding of them is still limited and in progress, but this appears to be one of the reasons why so many people are not able to eradicate their yeast overgrowth.
 They are one of the most frightening, but fascinating aspects of this organism, and microbes in general.

-A biofilm is a complex, dynamic, three-dimensional, slimy, sticky, film or glue like, polysaccharide (think sugar, starch, inulin, cellulose) and protein structure (referred to as extracellular matrix) that Candida (and other microbes) create so that it can hide out from your immune system, antifungals or anything else that is a threat to its existence.
-The biofilm becomes a "protective shield" so to speak.
+A biofilm is a complex, dynamic, three-dimensional, slimy, sticky, film or glue-like, polysaccharide (think sugar, starch, inulin, cellulose) and protein structure (referred to as extracellular matrix) that Candida (and other microbes) create so that it can hide out from your immune system, antifungals or anything else that is a threat to its existence.
+The biofilm becomes a “protective shield” so to speak.
 Instead of free-floating around your body independently as a single cell, a large population of yeast organisms attach themselves to the surface of the biofilm (colonization) and create their own ecosystem.

-Biofilms also exist within industrial settings, which is where we have learned much of what we now about them, as they are easier to observe here.
+Biofilms also exist within industrial settings, which is where we have learned much of what we know about them, as they are easier to observe here.
 You encounter them in your daily life in a variety of ways.
 Dental plaque, the slimy gunk that clogs your drain and that develops on rocks in a stream are all biofilms.
 They exist in the kitchen and the bath in sinks, toilets, cutting boards, and countertops.

 In the United States, billions of dollars are lost each year to biofilms due to damage to equipment, contamination of products and medical infections.
 However, on the other hand they can also be beneficial at places like hazardous waste sites, wastewater treatment, and preventing contamination of soil and groundwater.
 Water that is used for drinking is more stable biologically and has a lower demand for disinfection if it has been subjected to microbes prior to treatment.
 In nature they are a food source for other organisms.
 So like all living things they serve a purpose in the ecosystem.

 Biofilm formation is one of the many ingenious ways that microbes have developed to survive.
-They may accumulate on almost any surface that provides them a mixture of moisture and the right nutrients, including natural materials, metals, plastics, above ground or under ground, and body tissue.
-Biofilm are a combination of liquid and solid, but in an industrial setting they can become more solid and brittle when they collect sediment, rust or calcium deposits.
+They may accumulate on almost any surface that provides them a mixture of moisture and the right nutrients, including natural materials, metals, plastics, above-ground or underground, and body tissue.
+Biofilm are a combination of liquid and solid, but in an industrial setting, they can become more solid and brittle when they collect sediment, rust or calcium deposits.

 The human body is seen as just another surface for them to colonize.
-They may exist within or outside the body, and are found in places like the blood, the gut, mouth, teeth, sinuses, adenoids and on medial devices implanted in the body.
+They may exist within or outside the body, and are found in places like the blood, the gut, mouth, teeth, sinuses, adenoids and on medical devices implanted in the body.
 Once cells attach to a particular surface, there is cell division, proliferation and development of biofilm.

-Free-floating plankton (yeast cells in this case) approach a surface and become attached where they begin to produce the glue like substance and colonize the surface.
-The matrix substance enables them to form a complex three dimensional structure, and the biofilm community can develop within hours.
+Free-floating plankton (yeast cells in this case) approach a surface and become attached where they begin to produce the glue-like substance and colonize the surface.
+The matrix substance enables them to form a complex three-dimensional structure, and the biofilm community can develop within hours.
 Biofilms detach as clumps or release new cells to grow and disperse into other areas.

 A mature Candida biofilm displays a spaciously distributed and complex three-dimensional architecture, that is optimized to enable them to receive nutrients, get rid of waste products and establish micro niches throughout the matrix and houses a thick web of yeasts, hyphae, and pseudohyphae.
 The matrix may range in thickness of 25 to more than 450 µm.
 The tissue in the areas where the biofilm adheres is damaged and inflammation occurs.
 In an industrial setting (like water distribution) a thick biofilm can reduce the flow of water, so we can assume that the same could happen in the bowel.